-Let’s all be His vineyard, In Him Phil
+Let’s all live satisfied with God, In Him Phil

 Faith – Family – Friends